-Staff Credentials: Specific documented training on crisis intervention
+Staff Credentials: Bachelor's degree in Human Services with specific documented training on crisis intervention.

 Definition: Crisis Intervention is an unscheduled, direct, face-to-face intervention with a member in need of psychiatric interventions in order to resolve a crisis related to acute or severe psychiatric signs and symptoms.
 Depending on the specific type of crisis, an array of treatment modalities is available.
 These include, but are not limited to, individual intervention and/or family intervention.
-The goal of crisis intervention is to respond immediately, assess the situation, stabilize and create a plan as quickly as possible.
+The goal of crisis intervention is to respond immediately, assess the situation, stabilize, and create a plan as quickly as possible.
 This service is not intended for use as an emergency response to situations such as members running out of medication or housing problems.
 Any such activities will be considered inappropriate for billing of this service by the provider.